kjspathis/NTUA_Neural_Networks/README.md

 # ECE NTUA - Neural Networks

-This repository hosts the exercises for Neural Networks course of NTUA ECE.
+This repository hosts the exercises for Neural Networks course of ECE NTUA.

 ## Collaborators